Louise Haigh: Early career and frontbench (2015–2020)

 On 10 October 2016, she was made Shadow Minister for the Digital Economy.
 Haigh served in this role during the passage of the Digital Economy Act (2017) and introduced a number of amendments, including an obligation for television broadcasters to include subtitles and closed captioning in on-demand content online which was adopted by a subsequent Government amendment.
-She has repeatedly raised concerns about child protection online, including calling for social media companies to recognise "that alongside their new-found power, they have responsibilities" in dealing with harmful and illegal content.
+She repeatedly raised concerns about child protection online, including calling for social media companies to recognise "that alongside their new-found power, they have responsibilities" in dealing with harmful and illegal content.

-She also called for compulsory online education alongside sex and relationships education in schools, citing an 800% increase in children contacting the NSPCC about online abuse.
+At the snap 2017 general election, Haigh was re-elected with an increased vote share of 60% and an increased majority of 13,828.

 On 3 July 2017, she was made Shadow Policing Minister.
 Haigh has called for greater protection for police officers involved in vehicle pursuits, saying the current rules are "hampering the ability of the police to apprehend very serious offenders".
-In this role she has raised the issue of stress and mental health of officers, citing a 77% rise in officer leave due to mental health between 2014 and 2018.
+In this role she has raised the issue of stress and mental health of officers, citing a 77% rise in officer leave due to mental health problems between 2014 and 2018.
 She has called for a "public health approach" to reducing violent crime and blamed the rise in crime on government spending cuts to both police and other public services.